-Whilst riding on the Cape Town Red City Tour, you’ll come to a stop at St George's Cathedral, the oldest cathedral in Southern Africa.
+Part of the Yellow Downtown Tour - a free extension on the Red City Tour.
+Whilst riding on the Cape Town Yellow Downtown Tour, you’ll come to a stop at St George's Cathedral, the oldest cathedral in Southern Africa.
 It is the mother church of the Anglican diocese of Cape Town built by Sir Herbert Baker out of sandstone from Table Mountain.

 › Let City Sightseeing take you on a visit to Cathedral Church of St George the Martyr in Cape Town

 › Be mesmerized by the stained glass windows – work done by Gabriel Loire